Housing for doctoral researchers

 Unihome

-The University of Helsinki offers housing for researchers arriving from abroad via a service called Unihome.
+Unihome is a university-owned company that offers accommodation services to university visitors, researchers and professors, as well as excellent entry-level accommodation for those coming to Finland for work.
 Unihome manages all University of Helsinki’s accommodation services as well as the rental flats owned by the University.
 Please note that if you are an exchange student rather than a degree student, only certain Unihome housing options are available for you.
 The Unihome website will guide you to the right direction.

 Entry housing

 While queuing for a long-term rental flat, you can stay at Unihome accommodation locations with easy access to all Campuses.
-You can stay up to 6 months.
-The reservation should be made by the host department.
+University has special prices.
 The price varies according to the size of the accommodation and the length of stay.

 For more information, please visit the Unihome website.